 In 2018, SME’s made up for 57% of Australia’s GDP.
 That is close to 741 billion AUD.
-With that sort of force driving the Australian economy, you would expect for most of these businesses to have their finances secured and cash flow healthy and aligned.
+With that sort of force driving the Australian economy, you would expect most of these businesses to have their finances secure and cash flow healthy and aligned.

 Well, not exactly.

-A recent study undertaken in 2020 discovered that over 70% of small business owners have experienced cash flow issues within their business.
-These business owners have admitted to delaying payment to themselves or employees, with some responses confessing to not paying themselves at all when cash was scarce.
+A recent study undertaken in 2020 discovered that over 70% of small business owners had experienced cash flow issues within their business.
+These business owners had admitted to delaying payment to themselves or employees, with some responses confessing to not paying themselves at all when cash was scarce.
+That’s a pretty hefty cash flow problem.

 So, why do small businesses experience cash flow issues more?
 Here at BUSINESSNAV, we identified 3 common factors that small businesses often overlook.